MischaU8/yumyum/extruding/extrude-add-additional-faces_kBtY_zgVXVU.md

 yum yum
-Floyd here with a quick tip for adding additional regions to an extrude operation in plasticity when extruding faces you can press and hold the control key on the keyboard and select additional faces to include them in the
+Floyd here with a quick tip for adding additional regions to an extrude operation in Plasticity when extruding faces you can press and hold the control key on the keyboard and select additional faces to include them in the